-We'll also continue to have a dialogue with consumers and other stakeholders on responsible marketing, to ensure we keep delivering a wide variety of great quality drinks.
+Listening is important to us.
+We’ll continue to speak to our consumers and other stakeholders about responsible marketing, so we can make sure we’re always providing people with a wide range of great tasting, quality drinks.